akosgarai/game/README.md

 - NeededResource - stuff that needs to be presented to be able to build new stuff.
 - ProducedResource - stuffs that will be produced, if the NeededResources are given.
 - GetName() string - return the name of the structure
-- GetNeededResource() string - return the name of the Needed resource
+- GetNeededResource() interfaces.Resource - return the Needed resource
-- GetProducedResource() string - return the name of the produced resource
+- GetProducedResource() interfaces.Resource - return the produced resource

 ### pkg/base/area